is jock itch?

 effects, make sure to discuss them with your doctor.

-thoroughly after bathing.
-Applying baby powder around the groin can also be
+bathing.
+Applying baby powder around the groin can also be helpful for

 Avoiding tight-fitting clothing further reduces your risk of